openssl/openssl/README.md

 ## Quickstart

 The steps below have been confirmed to work on macOS 10.14 (with clang 10.0.0), Ubuntu 18.04.1 (with gcc-7) and should work on more recent versions of these operating systems/compilers.
 They have also been confirmed to work on Windows 10 with Visual Studio 2019.
+All commands below are just examples and might also be used and work differently as per the respective packages' documentations.

 ### Building